KTH-HPC/pdc-summer-school/03-parallel-and-accelerated-computing/openmp-cpu-examples/README.md

 Then, try running the openmp version with different number of threads, what do you observe?
 Does the bandwidth change, why?
 If you increase the number of threads does it always increase?

+# Allocating a whole node
+It is also possible to allocate an entire node on the main partition. `salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=32 -t 0:30:00 -A edu23.summer -p main`

+You can see all partitions with the `sinfo` command and see different jobs with `squeue`.
+If you want to see everyone who is running on our allocation you can do `squeue -A edu23.summer` or if you have jobs in the queue you can check them with `squeue --me` to see how they are doing.
+There are towns of options for these commands so you can filter different jobs.